Shake It Off: Commercial performance

-After one day of release to US radio, "Shake It Off" gained an audience of nine million.
-The song debuted at 45 on the Billboard Radio Songs chart with 29 million in all-format audience after two days of release.
-After its first week of release, the single debuted at number nine on the Billboard Adult Top 40 chart, and number 12 on the Billboard Mainstream Top 40, setting the record for the highest debut on both charts.
-On the Mainstream Top 40 chart, it tied with Mariah Carey's "Dreamlover" (1993) for the highest first-week chart entry.
-Although not officially released to country radio, the single debuted and peaked at number 58 on the Billboard Country Airplay chart, where it stayed for one week.
+"Shake It Off" gained an audience of nine million on US airplay after one day of release to radio and debuted at number 45 on Radio Songs after two days of release.
+After its first week of release, the single debuted at number nine on Adult Pop Songs and number 12 on Pop Songs, setting the record for the highest debut on both charts.
+On the Pop Songs chart, it tied with Mariah Carey's "Dreamlover" (1993) for the highest first-week chart entry.
+Although not officially released to country radio, the single debuted and peaked at number 58 on Country Airplay.

 "Shake It Off" debuted at number one on the US Billboard Hot 100 chart dated September 6, 2014, the 22nd song to do so.
 After two consecutive weeks at number one, it dropped to number two, where it stayed for eight consecutive weeks.
 "Shake It Off" returned to number one in its tenth charting week, and spent a further week at number one, totaling four non-consecutive weeks atop the Hot 100.
-It also topped Billboard airplay-focused charts including Mainstream Top 40, Adult Top 40, and Adult Contemporary.
-The song sold 3.43 million digital copies in 2014 in the U.S. "Shake It Off" was one of the best-selling singles of the 2010s decade in the U.S., selling 5.4 million digital copies as of January 2020.
-As of July 2020, the single remains Swift's biggest chart success on the Hot 100, where it spent nearly six months in the top ten and 50 weeks in the top 100.
-The song was certified Diamond by the Recording Industry Association of America (RIAA), which denotes 10 million units.
-With this achievement, Swift is the first female artist to have both a song and an album (Fearless) certified Diamond in the U.S.
+It also topped Billboard airplay-focused charts including Pop Songs, Adult Pop Songs, and Adult Contemporary.
+"Shake It Off" was one of the best-selling singles of the 2010s decade in the United States, selling 5.4 million digital copies as of January 2020.
+As of December 2024, the single remains Swift's biggest hit on the Hot 100, where it spent nearly six months in the top 10 and 50 weeks in the top 100.
+The song was certified diamond by the Recording Industry Association of America, which denotes 10 million units based on sales and streams.
+With this achievement, Swift is the first female artist to have both a song and an album (Fearless) certified diamond in the United States.

-"Shake It Off" also topped the charts in Australia and Canada, where it was certified thirteen times platinum and six times platinum, respectively.
-In the United Kingdom, it peaked at number two on the UK Singles Chart and was the eleventh-best-selling song of 2014.
-It had sold one million pure copies by December 2022 and was certified quadruple platinum by the British Phonographic Industry (BPI) for sales of 2,400,000 units.
-In Japan, "Shake It Off" peaked at number four on the Japan Hot 100 and was certified triple platinum by the Recording Industry Association of Japan (RIAJ).
-The single also topped record charts in Hungary, New Zealand and Poland.
-It was a top-five hit in other European countries, peaking at number two in Spain; number three in Ireland, Norway and Sweden; number four in Denmark and Israel; and number five in Germany and the Netherlands.
+"Shake It Off" also topped the charts and received multi-platinum certifications in Australia (nineteen-times platinum), New Zealand (seven-times platinum), and Canada (six-times platinum).
+In the United Kingdom, it peaked at number two on the UK Singles Chart and, by November 2022, became the first song since 2020 to surpass one million in pure sales.
+It was certified five-times platinum by the British Phonographic Industry to become Swift's best-selling single in the United Kingdom as of April 2024.
+In Japan, "Shake It Off" peaked at number four on the Japan Hot 100 and was certified triple platinum.
+The single also topped record charts in Hungary and Poland, and it was a top-five hit in other European countries, peaking at number two in Spain; number three in Ireland, Norway and Sweden; number four in Denmark and Israel; and number five in Germany and the Netherlands.
+It was certified triple-diamond in Brazil; and double-platinum in Austria, Italy, Norway, and Spain.